 What is Alzheimer’s Disease?

-Alzheimer’s Disease is a neurodegenative disease that impairs memory and cognitive function.
+Alzheimer’s Disease is a neurodegenerative disease that impairs memory and cognitive function.
 Currently, about 5.4 million Americans live with Alzheimer’s Disease, and with the aging American population, this number is projected to quadruple by 2050.
-Alzheimer’s disease can be devestating for patients, and also for the families and caregivers who care for their loved ones living the disease.
+Alzheimer’s disease can be devastating for patients, and also for the families and caregivers who care for their loved ones living the disease.
 Although research is currently being done to cure Alzheimer’s, it remains the only leading cause of death in the US that cannot be prevented, cured, or even slowed.
-We believe that until a cure for Alzheimer’s Disease is found, we have a societal responsibility to work to alleviate the burden of the disease on patients, families and caregivers.
+We believe that until a cure for Alzheimer’s Disease is found, we have a societal responsibility to work to alleviate the burden of the disease on patients, families, and caregivers.

 Why do this work?

 For buddies.
 HCAB’s committed volunteers develop friendships through their regular visits.
 Volunteers arrive with energy, a loving smile, and a caring touch, wanting to really know their buddies beyond their diagnosis.

 For family.
 HCAB hopes that the time spends with the buddies gives families some peace of mind, that their loved one is able to have some human interaction and build a friendship in what is often a more solitary stage of life.

 For students.
 Volunteers develop friendships through their regular visits.
 Volunteers learn from their buddies– from stories of their past, their words of advice, and the experience of growing close to someone from another generation.

 For staff.
 HCAB hopes that the time spent with the buddies takes some of the burden off of professional staff, who have many patients under their care.